jpjy/WILD-Attack/README.md

 ## Data-BSSID-Coordinates

-This directory contains the data used in the paper:

-### Section-4
-Contains the experiment locations and counts of nearby BSSIDs categorized into:
+This directory contains the experiment locations and counts of nearby BSSIDs categorized into:

 - low-traffic density zones
 - medium-traffic density zones
 - high-traffic density zones

-(Used in Section 4.)
+(Used in Section 4 WILD Attack.)

----

-### Section-5
-Contains BSSID sets obtained through:

-- Hop-by-Hop Expansion
-- Last-Hex Enumeration

-for all nine evaluation locations shown in Figure 9.

----

-### Section-6
-Contains the full dataset of:

-- 262,073 BSSIDs within a 10 km radius centered at Tallinn (59.437°N, 24.738°E)

-used in the city-scale evaluation in Section 6.